Skip to main content

 Are we willing to come to Jesus fully with our emotions, even the ones that we do not want to acknowledge?
 Jesus has given us an example of weeping for a reason.
 That reason is to show us that our emotions acknowledge the world we are in is not enough and point us to the hope that is found in eternity alone, which is only secured in the most loving act in human history, the cross itself.

-Braden holds a Masters of Arts in Christian Counseling and a Masters of Divinity from Reformed Theological Seminary in Charlotte, NC.
-He received a degree in Psychology from Mississippi State University with a special focus in Marriage and Family Therapy.
-He has completed certifications for the Association of Biblical Counselors (ABC) and the Association of Certified Biblical Counselors (ACBC).
-For the past nine years, he and his wife have worked in ministries of counseling, adult Christian education, and with Joni & Friends, a Christ-based ministry to the disabled.
-He is also currently pursuing a Doctorate of Educational Ministry with an emphasis in biblical counseling through The Southern Baptist Theological Seminary.
-Through the Owen Center Braden pursues a life-calling to serve Christ by cultivating the ministry of biblical counseling in His church.
+Braden holds a Master of Arts of Christian Counseling and a Master of Divinity from Reformed Theological Seminary in Charlotte, NC.
+He received a degree in Psychology from Mississippi State University with an emphasis in Marriage and Family Therapy and is a member of the Association of Biblical Counselors (ABC).
+He is also a Certified Christian Trauma Care Provider—Level 1.
+For the past seven years, he and his wife Victoria have worked in counseling ministries, adult Christian education, and with Joni & Friends, a Christ-based ministry to the disabled.
+Through the Owen Center, Braden pursues a life-calling to serve Christ by cultivating the ministry of biblical counseling in the Auburn community.